jfhovinne/pycm15/README.md

 A lightweight Python interface to the CM15 X10 controller (a.k.a.
 CM15A).

 Reads and writes X10 events and commands.
 Requires PyUSB library (0.x version).
+Tested on Debian Wheezy.

 ## Usage example ##